-If you want to keep your website running smoothly, then you know how important it is to keep it secure.
+If you want to keep your business running smoothly, then you should know how important it is to keep your WordPress website secure.

 1. Use Strong Passwords

 As with any other website you have accounts with, strong passwords are critical for the security of your website.